Air Conditioning Not Working in Your Car? Learn 3 Common AC Problems

 If the air conditioning is set to max cool and fans on high, but is only blowing moderately cool air:

-Check the pressures in the system using a manifold gauge set.
-The recommended high-side and low-side pressures can be found in the repair manual.
+Beyond this, the next step is to always check the pressures in the system using a manifold gauge set.
+The recommended high-side and low-side pressures can be found in your vehicle’s repair manual, or online.
+Once you have your gauges hooked up, move on to observing the AC compressor itself.

 When diagnosing an air conditioning issue, it’s easiest to begin at the compressor:

-- With the engine running turn the A/C on max cool, set fans high, and make sure that the clutch is engaging on the compressor.
+With the engine running turn the A/C on max cool, set fans high, and make sure that the clutch is engaging on the compressor.
 Note: this is not the pulley, but the center piece that engages the pulley to the compressor shaft.
-If the clutch is engaging and disengaging rapidly, the refrigerant may be low.
+If the clutch is engaging and disengaging once every few seconds, this is a sign of low refrigerant.
+You will also see the low-side pressure on your gauge drop rapidly when the clutch engages, hit a point of too-low pressure, then disengage and the pressure will rise.
+As you add more refrigerant, the gauge will hold steady, with the compressor running, and should hold at the recommended pressure.

-- If the clutch is not engaging, use a voltmeter to check for voltage getting to the compressor.
+- If the clutch is not engaging and the system has refrigerant, use a voltmeter to check for voltage getting to the compressor.

 - If there is voltage – the clutch may be bad.